 - If you go...Several street car racing scenes were filmed on Magnolia Street, parts of Martin Luther King, Jr. Blvd., and Hardeman Avenue in Downtown Macon.

 This biopic tells the life story of baseball player Jackie Robinson and his history-making signing with the Brooklyn Dodgers as the first African American to play Major League Baseball.
 Produced by Legendary Entertainment.

-- If you go....Visit Luther Williams Field in Central City Park.
+- If you go....Visit Luther Williams Field in Carolyn Crayton Park.
 Second Street, also featured in the film, was beautifully transformed into 1940s Brooklyn.
 The Macon Terminal Station stands-in as an airport.
 The photo below was taken at Third and Plum Street.